 After Playing Professional Football, Wittenborg Student Now Pursuing Career as Sport Agent

-Wittenborg student Junyeong Shin was recently interviewed in the Korean press - not only because of his impressive footballing career at the age of 22, but also about his studies at Wittenborg University of Applied Sciences and his time as a student in the Netherlands.
+Wittenborg student Junyeong Shin was recently interviewed in the Korean press - not only because of his impressive footballing career at the age of 22, but also about his studies at WUAS and his time as a student in the Netherlands.
 This summer, he enjoyed a stint of professional football in Myanmar's top league.
 Having lived all around the world, he can now speak English, German and Korean, and plans to tackle Mandarin and Portuguese next to up his career chances in the football industries of Brazil and China.

 The interview was published by the Korean Association in Myanmar - the Asian country where Shin was a professional football player in the country's top league the past summer, playing for the Chinland Football Club, while at the same time doing his internship as a marketing assistant.
 This was not his first taste of professional football - last year he also played for the top league in Bhutan.